 Paid and unpaid defaults home loan

-- Paid defaults which are defaults that you have paid in full.
+- Paid defaults: Defaults that you have paid in full.

 - Unpaid defaults: Defaults that you haven’t paid in full.

 A default is a record on your credit file that shows that you have an overdue account such as a personal loan, credit card bill, utility bill or phone bill.